Rachel-Reidenga/regex-tutorial/Develop/gist-template.md

 Square brackets are used to specify character classes (also known as character sets).
 For example:

-* The regular expression [Cc]at means: an uppercase C or lowercase c, followed by the letter a, followed by the letter t.
+* The regular expression '[Cc]at' means: an uppercase C or lowercase c, followed by the letter a, followed by the letter t.
   '[Cc]at' --> The big 'Cat' sat next to the small 'cat'.